explosion/projects/pipelines/ner_en_wikiner/README.md

 > is currently available as a nightly pre-release.
 You can install it from pip as `spacy-nightly`:
 > `pip install spacy-nightly`.
 Make sure to use a fresh virtual environment.

 Simple example of downloading and converting source data and training a named entity recognition model.
-To get started, try running python -m spacy assets python -m spacy run init-config python -m spacy run all The example uses the WikiNER corpus, which was constructed semi-automatically.
+The example uses the WikiNER corpus, which was constructed semi-automatically.
 The main advantage of this corpus is that it's freely available, so the data can be downloaded as a project asset.
 The WikiNER corpus is distributed in IOB format, a fairly common text encoding for sequence data.
 The `corpus` subcommand splits the corpus into training, development and testing partitions, and uses `spacy convert` to convert them into spaCy's binary format.
 You can then edit the config to try out different settings, and trigger training with the `train` subcommand.

 ## 📋 project.yml